grenack/Code-Blockers/AccessingMinecraftServer.md

-Here are the steps on how to connect to the Minecraft server, please skip to step #4.
+Here are the steps on how to connect to the Minecraft server, please skip to step #4 if you already have an account.

 1) Go to https://minecraft.net/en-us and click 'Buy Minecraft' to purchase the game.
 2) Enter your address email, password and DOB to create an account.